deepanshs/mrsimulator/docs/configuring_simulator.rst

 following section, we briefly describe the configuration settings.

-The :ref:`simulator_api` class is configured using the :attr:`~mrsimulator.simulator.Simulator.config` attribute.
+The :ref:`simulator_api` class is configured using the :attr:`~mrsimulator.Simulator.config` attribute.
 The default value of the config attributes is as follows,

 .. doctest::